 User Review( votes)

-Columbia Law School is renowned for the intellectual rigors of its curriculum and the groundbreaking scholarship of its faculty.
-It’s mission of teaching and research serves the world at large and instills in students a cosmopolitan worldview that prepares them to be exceptionally capable, ethical, and resourceful leaders.
+Columbia Law School is renowned for the intellectual rigours of its curriculum and the groundbreaking scholarship of its faculty.
+Its a mission of teaching and research serves the world at large and instils in students a cosmopolitan worldview that prepares them to be exceptionally capable, ethical, and resourceful leaders.

-- Course Level: Fellowship is available for pursuing LLM Program at the Columbia Law School.
+- Course Level: Fellowship is available for pursuing the LLM Program at the Columbia Law School.

 - Study Subject: Fellowship is awarded in the field of international human rights.